 Tucked away on the edges of north Dartmoor, this unique pub is stuffed with weird and wonderful objects - and the exterior is just as quirky, with a horse and carriage at the front entrance and a gigantic black boot at the back.
 As if first impressions weren't intriguing enough, the bar is crammed with dusty curios, artworks and historical oddities - so it feels more like sitting in an antiques emporium rather than a mere pub.
 Pull up a stool to become acquainted with the area's legendary smugglers and highwaymen...

 Set right on the North Devon coast, the Red Lion is a charming spot to feast on fine seafood.
-Wander down the traffic-free alleyways of Clovelly for a stroll along the pebble beach, before heading to the Red Lion's Harbour Bar for freshly-caught fish or a seafood platter to share.
+Wander down the traffic-free alleyways of Clovelly to reach the pebble beach, before heading to the Red Lion's Harbour Bar for freshly-caught fish or a seafood platter to share.
 Once you've filled up on food, get cosy by the fire at the Snug Bar with a pint of Devon cider and mingle with the locals, listening to their stories.

 Ty Coch Inn is a gem hidden in the treasure of Porthdinllaen, wedged between towering mountains and coastal shores.
-Its bar may be small, but it's well-stocked and convivial - so grab yourself a gin and tonic and head out front to enjoy views of those Welsh peaks and ocean waves.
+Its bar may be small, but it's well-stocked and convivial.
+Grab yourself a gin and tonic and head out front to enjoy views of those Welsh peaks and ocean waves.
 But be aware that low season opening hours are reduced and don’t expect the pub to be open on a Sunday night or food to be served in the evenings.

 Sign up today for free and be the first to get notified of new articles, new competitions, new events and more!